Undergraduate Catalog 2020-21

 The WMU Catalog is are the official source of the University’s academic programs, courses, and academic procedures.
 University Policies can be found online at www.wmich.edu/policies.
 The catalog should be used as a guide, in conjunction with your academic advisor, to plan a course of study and to meet requirements for graduation.

-A searchable and printer-friendly PDF version of the 2020-21 Undergraduate Catalog will be available mid-August and will be viewable using Adobe Reader.
+A searchable and printer-friendly version of the Undergraduate Catalog is now available using Adobe Reader.
 You may obtain the reader by clicking the Adobe icon below.

 2006 – current Undergraduate Catalogs can be selected by clicking the drop-down arrow located in the upper right corner of this webpage.
 Choose the appropriate catalog and wait for your screen to refresh.